 Let me give an example.
 Suppose, one of your audience is trying to reach your site from the UK.
 CDN may redirect the user to a server which is located in London or somewhere else in UK.
 It will be the closest server of CDN.
 So, there is no chance of server crash.
 This becomes handy when you need to manage a huge traffic.
 This feature impact on the load time too.
 Your audience can access the site faster

-Why Do You need to Use CDN?
+Why Do You need to Use CDN for WordPress?

 1. Improved Loading Speed